-Bill Maher faces calls for firing after using the n-word on his HBO show
+Bill Maher says he is ‘very sorry’ for using a racial slur on his HBO show

-HBO late-night host Bill Maher has found himself in hot water after using a racial slur during an interview on his show, “Real Time.”
+HBO late-night host Bill Maher apologized for using a racial slur during his Friday show that led to a firestorm of criticism, including from the cable network.

+In a brief statement Saturday, Maher said he should not have used the derogatory term “in the banter of a live moment.”

+“The word was offensive and I regret saying it and am very sorry,” he said.

-Maher was talking to Sen. Ben Sasse (R-Nebraska) about the senator’s book, “The Vanishing American Adult,” which explores why today’s young people are unable to survive in a competitive global economy.
+Maher’s apology, sent through his publicist, was over an exchange he had with Sen. Ben Sasse (R-Neb.) on his show “Real Time.”
+Maher was talking to Sasse about the senator’s book, “The Vanishing American Adult,” which explores why today’s young people are unable to survive in a competitive global economy.
 The conversation drifted to Halloween and how dressing up is no longer just a children’s tradition.
 Sasse said adults don’t do that quite as much in his state because it’s frowned upon.
 In response, Maher said he should visit Nebraska more.

 “We’d love to have you work in the fields with us,” Sasse said.